Financial Planning

 • May be able to withdraw money anytime, without penalty

-• Interest rates may fluctuate daily (unlike CDs)
+• Interest rates may fluctuate daily (unlike CDs), so if rates fall, your yield is likely to go down

 • Not insured by FDIC, but if in a brokerage account, SIPC may offer up to $500,000 of account protection